Ephestiodes gilvescentella

 Ephestiodes gilvescentella, the dusky raisin moth, is a moth of the family Pyralidae.
 It is native to North America, where it has been recorded from California, Arizona, Oklahoma, Utah, Montana, Alberta and British Columbia.
 It was introduced to Hawaii by commerce.

 The wingspan is 12–16 mm.
-Adults are light grayish-tan with irregular bands of brown scales across the middle of the forewings and near the apex.

 The larvae have been recorded feeding on raisins, prunes, walnuts, cones and yeast.